Alend-M/401_FinalProject/Back-end/HOWTO.md

 # Guide for running backend-services #

 Since we have chosen a microservice architecture, each service <b>MUST</b> run separately from eachother in containers.<br>
-This means that <b>ALL</b> communication between containers will be done via API.
+This means that <b>ALL</b> communication between containers will be done via APIs.

 ## Dependencies ##
 - pip install fastapi (api service for each container)